|

 Mooring your boat also translates to parking up.
 You should:

 Most visitors mooring on the canals and rivers can do so free of charge.
 This means you’re permitted to moor anywhere on the towpath side of the canal without causing an obstruction.
-The Canal and River Trust govern most visitors’ moorings, which means you can moor for free.
+The Canal and River Trust governs most visitors’ moorings, which means you can moor for free.
 Although, you may be required to pay at some feature mooring sites or private areas.

 Read more information on where you can and can’t moor your boat, and how long you can stay there.